eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 ### Humidity (`humidity`)

 Depending on the sensor, the `humidity` channel may have the `humiditytype` parameter.
-This is only needed for the `ms-th` sensors.
+This is only needed for the `ms-tx` sensors.
 `ams` and `bms` sensors select the correct sensor type automatically.

 Possible options are `/humidity` for HIH-3610 sensors, `/HIH4000/humidity` for HIH-4000 sensors, `/HTM1735/humidity` for HTM-1735 sensors and `/DATANAB/humidity` for sensors from Datanab.